 That’s it – give it a go and let me know how you get on.

-And if you found this helpful do check out our other cleaning posts … they are full of simple, planet friendly, sanity saving tips that help even us domestic dummies keep on top of it all, at least some of the time!
+And if you found this helpful do check out my other housework posts … they are full of simple, planet-friendly, sanity-saving tips that help even us domestic dummies keep on top of it all, at least some of the time!